PrivateAIM/documentation/src/guide/deployment/node-installation.md

 is deployed and verified, so please have patience during this step and do not prematurely cancel the command.
 :::

-## Deploying without a Domain
+## Deploying without a Resolvable Domain Name (FQDN)

-There are circumstances in which the FLAME Node needs to be deployed without a fully qualified domain name (FQDN).
+It is highly recommended to deploy the FLAME Node using a domain or hsotname that is configured within your institution's DNS or proxy.
+However, there may be circumstances in which you want to deploy the software without providing an accessible domain or hostname.
+In such cases, thee are a couple of options for configuring the FLAME Node such that you can still access the Node UI.

-In this case, the UI and other services will not be reachable via a domain or hostname.
-Those with access to the server running the services can port forward the individual containers for each of the services and access them in their browser using the forwarded ports.
+1. Those with access to the server running the services can [port forward](https://kubernetes.io/docs/reference/kubectl/generated/kubectl_port-forward/) the individual containers for each of the services and access them in their browser using the forwarded ports
+2. On one or multiple machines, manually map the IP address of the FLAME Node server to a hostname

+### Port Forward
-### Disable Ingress
+#### Disable Ingress

 When deploying the FLAME node without a hostname, the values file must be configured to disable ingress for the
 services: